-Staff can find a copy in school in the Safeguarding 2022-2023 folder on Teams.
+Staff can find a copy in school in the staff room .

-\In addition, all staff who work directly with children should read Annex B (schools to make a judgement about which staff this applies to - as a minimum, it is recommended that it includes all school leaders, all classroom-based staff and all staff with defined pastoral responsibilities).
+In addition, all staff who work directly with children should read Annex B (schools to make a judgement about which staff this applies to - as a minimum, it is recommended that it includes all school leaders, all classroom-based staff and all staff with defined pastoral responsibilities).

-What to do if you're worried a child is being abused 2015 - Advice for practitioners is non-statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action - staff can find a copy in the Safeguarding 2022-2023 folder on Teams.
+-What to do if you're worried a child is being abused 2015 - Advice for practitioners is non-statutory advice which helps practitioners (everyone who works with children) to identify abuse and neglect and take appropriate action a copy of this advice can be found in the staff room